-Attractor jigs are distinguished by their ability to create flash which in turn attracts fish.
-Flash is created in a number of ways but the most common methods are to attach either a prop style blade to the hook shank or a flipper blade to a swivel molded into the bottom of the jighead.
+Attractor jigs are distinguished by their ability to create a flash which in turn attracts fish.
+Flash is created in a number of ways but the most common methods are to attach either a prop-style blade to the hook shank or a flipper blade to a swivel moulded into the bottom of the jighead.
 The flash these jigs put out is modest, but an often important element in generating bites.

 Attractor jigs tend to shine (no pun intended) best when fishing in stained to dirty water conditions.
 The extra flash helps in making these baits more visible to fish and in turn the benefits are more bites.
 Rivers are a good example of a fishing situation that cries out for attractor jigs because river waters tend to be more turbid than natural lakes.
 The most common sizes of attractor jigs are 1/4-, 3/8- and 1/2-ounce models.

-Swimming jigs are baits that are designed to be casted and retrieved, swimming the bait in the lower 1/3 of the water column.
+Swimming jigs are baits that are designed to be cast and retrieved, swimming the bait in the lower 1/3 of the water column.
 Most jigs in this sub-category feature a streamlined head design or what is known as a 60-degree eye-tie (line attachment point) that comes out the nose of the jig.
-The combination of using a streamlined head and a 60 degree line tie enable these jig designs to literally snake through rocks, grass and other cover amazingly well.
+The combination of using a streamlined head and a 60-degree line tie enable these jig designs to literally snake through rocks, grass and other covers amazingly well.
 Swimming jigs are best paired up with soft plastic grub bodies that are durable enough to stay on the jig.
 Common sizes in this jig category include 1/16-, 1/8- and 1/4-ounce models.